manofgod747/The-Fundamental-Principles-of-Law/README.md

 It is forbidden to trespass on others freedom.

 § 3
-Trespassings are punishable by isolation and rehabilitation, or exile, or death.
+Trespassings are punishable by isolation and rehabilitation, exile, or death.

 § 4
 Everyone is entitled to a fair trial.